 Following SCAN Health approval of judges recommendations, it is the responsibility of SCAN Health staff to notify participants of the results of judges deliberations.

-Proposed solution and strategy
+Proposed solution and action plan

 Written Communication and Presentation Skills

-Presentation of solution is professional.
+Presentation of the solution was professional.